alvarlagerlof/next-banner/README.md

 Most current existing solutions currently run on-demand either in a serverless function or in a service.
 This is wasteful and might be expensive if demand is high.
 For example, cold starting puppeteer to take a screenshot of page can take 8s per visitor.
 To counteract this a CDN can be used, which further increases the amount of things needing setup.

 With next-opengraph-image, mone of that is needed.
-In real JAMStack fashion, this library generates images at build, making use of existing infrastructure that you already have.
+In true Jamstack fashion, this library generates images at build, making use of existing infrastructure that you already have.

 ## Features